splynx/docs/files/en/administration/reports/finance_customers_report/finance_customers_report.md

 ![Finance](2.png)

-The report is presented in a table format which can be filter by a specific period or customer status.
+The report is presented in a table format which can be filtered by a specific period or customer status.
 The filter can also be used to display data of a particular partner, location, payment type or custom field.

 ![Filter](4.png)